 Digital solutions mentioned previously point to the increased flexibility that digital finance products are offering beyond traditional banking.
-The growing Fintech ecosystems in the Americas - Mexico and Colombia in particular hold promise in terms of having a routebased approach serviced by one or more Fintechs.
+The growing Fintech ecosystems90 in the Americas - Mexico and Colombia in particular - hold promise in terms of having a route-based approach serviced by one or more Fintechs.
 From a regulatory perspective, partnering with Fintechs can offer flexibility because these companies offer a narrow range of financial transactions.
 In many jurisdictions, they are considered technology providers rather than full financial service providers, such as banks that offer credit and deposit services.
-Fintechs facilitate specific types of valuebased transactions, such as payments with a value limit per day or per user.
+Fintechs facilitate specific types of value-based transactions, such as payments with a value limit per day or per user.
 However, it is important to note that all financial transactions still fall within the purview of financial regulators.
-For example, the FintechLAC initiative led by IDB is a collaboration between Fintechs and regulators for the purpose of developing regulatory measures designed to enhance, rather than inhibit the Fintech ecosystem growth.
-A mapping of Fintech regulations across the Americas is available on their website.91
+For example, the FintechLAC initiative led by IDB

 'Fintechs have fewer restrictions and tend to work more with remittances and people on the move in general.
 So it would be ideal to have some sort of macroregional Fintechs operating in the continent for us to work more with them, since they are more prepared to deal with money moving from one country to the other.
 Also, they enjoy less regulations with banks so, less bureaucracy.
 Banks have more barriers to move money (e.g. impossible to move money from a country to another even in the same bank since there is no regional integration)'.
+KII H08.